List of avenues in Edmonton: 107 Avenue / Stadium Road

 107 Avenue a major arterial road in central Edmonton.
 It serves Edmonton's west side industrial district, neighbourhoods of the former Town of Jasper Place, the multicultural area north of Downtown Edmonton.
 The portion between 95 and 116 Streets has been dubbed Avenue of Nations.
 It becomes 107A Avenue at 101 Street and becomes Stadium Road at 92 Street, where it passes Commonwealth Stadium and it continues as 86 Street north of 112 Avenue.

+Prior to Edmonton adopting its numbering system in c.
+1913, 107 Avenue was known as Nelson Avenue and 107A Avenue was known as McAuley Street.

 111/112 Avenue / Mayfield Road

 Mayfield Road and 111/112 Avenue a major arterial road in central Edmonton.
 The roadway begins at the 170 Street / Stony Plain Road split intersection and travels northeast to 163 Street and becomes 111 Avenue, passing a number of landmarks including the Telus World of Science, Westmount Centre, Kingsway Mall, Royal Alexandra Hospital, and Glenrose Rehabilitation Hospital.
 The portion between 101 Street and 90 Street has the name Norwood Boulevard in addition to 111 Avenue.
 At 90 Street the roadway becomes 112 Avenue and passes Commonwealth Stadium; 112 Avenue ends at 50 Street.

 111 Avenue also has a western segment which continues west of Mayfield Road.
 It is a collector road which originates at Anthony Henday Drive, passes through the northwestern industrial areas, and ends at 163 Street just north its intersection with 111 Avenue / Mayfield Road.